 You may be interested in volunteering but, for whatever reason, don't want to get involved with an organisation you had contact with in the past.
 In this case, you could first spend some time thinking about the kind of volunteering activities that would interest you.
 In fact, volunteering opportunities can range from befriending people to offering your specific skills to a local charity.
 For example, you might help with administration, IT, fundraising or with legal issues.
 You might like to become a board member of a not-for-profit organisation.

 Your local volunteer centre will tell you about volunteering opportunities in your area.
-You can also get information online at www.volunteer.ie or from:
+All of the contact details for local Volunteer Centres are also available on:

 Volunteer Ireland: